cb-technologists/blog/content/posts/cjd-casc.md

 The third and final detail to call out is the `jobs` section, which uses the [Job DSL plugin](https://github.com/jenkinsci/job-dsl-plugin) to seed a Multibranch Pipeline job.
 The Jenkinsfile for this Pipeline is stored in the same GitHub repository as the rest of our config files.
 We'll detail the contents of this Pipeline script in a later section.

-To apply this configuration, we apply the ConfigMap manifest file to our cluster:
+To apply this configuration, we apply the `ConfigMap` manifest file to our cluster:

 ```bash
 kubectl apply -f jenkinsCasc.yaml
 ```
-With our ConfigMap and related secrets created, we can now apply the manifest file from the previous section to deploy the remainder of the CJD resources:
+With our `ConfigMap` and related `Secrets` created, we can now apply the manifest file from the previous section to deploy the remainder of the CJD resources:

 ```bash
 kubectl apply -f cjd.yaml